artkonekt/concord/README.md

 # Concord

+_Concord is a Laravel Extension that serves as a foundation to build **Modules for Laravel Applications** on top of Laravel's built in Service Providers._

-> **Note**: This is an early version of the Concord spec, it will suffer many changes in the upcoming months (Nov 2016).
+> **Note**: This is still a work-in-progress version of the Concord spec, it is about to change in the upcoming months (Dec 2016).

-Concord at first is a Laravel 5.3+ extension.
-Concord's essence is to define a set of rules and recommendations that help you to better structure complex systems.
+Concord at first is a Laravel 5.3+ extension (Service Provicder).
+Concord also defines a set of rules and recommendations that help you to better structure complex systems.

 ## Main Goals